 The scary thing about all of this?
 Many people who have atherosclerosis do not even know they have it.
 That is where MESA comes in.
 MESA studies the sub-clinical indications of atherosclerosis.
 “Sub-clinical” means that the person who has the disease does not even know they have it since there are no apparent signs or symptoms.
 The disease flies below the radar where it can wreak as much havoc as its little heart desires while the person slowly becomes sicker.
 That is why studies focusing on sub-clinical diseases, like the one MESA is conducting, are so important.

 Now let’s factor in the amount of data that is collected from the various tests.
 First, a baseline sample is taken from each of the participants to track the various indications of atherosclerosis― for example, inflammation.
 During the exams, various tests including MRIs, CT scans, and ultrasounds may be performed.
 If blood is drawn, up to 11 test tubes can be filled.
 Eleven―that in itself is quite a lot of blood but it does not end there.
 Those blood tubes are then divided into small cryovials; up to 30 cryovials can be filled from those eleven test tubes.
-After the samples are taken, the cryovials are packed in dry ice as they must withstand cold temperatures (down to -80° C) and then shipped to the central lab in Vermont for processing.
-The data from the lab tests is then sent to the University of Washington.
+After the samples are taken, the cryovials are packed in dry ice as they must withstand cold temperatures (down to -80° C) and then shipped to the central lab for processing.
+The data from the lab tests is then sent to the data collection center.

 Goodness that is an awful lot of information and samples to keep track of!
 That is where Electronic Imaging comes in.
 To give you an idea of the scope of the MESA labeling needs―their initial study required 60 labels per person― 60 per person!
 That’s over 400,000 labels!
 Now that is a lot of labels!